 Are Ketogenic Diets Harmful for Women?

-Ketogenic diets that focus on anti-inflammatory, fiber-rich foods and healthy fats can work exceptionally well for fat loss, energy, a better brain, hormone balance and upgrading your overall health but they do not work well for everyone.
+Ketogenic diets that focus on anti-inflammatory, fiber-rich foods and healthy fats can work exceptionally well for fat loss, energy, brain health, metabolic health and upgrading your overall health but they do not work well for everyone.
 As simple as ketogenic diets might seem, there are several things to consider, especially for women who are still menstruating.
 Due to regular hormonal fluctuations, women are more susceptible to complex results when adopting a ketogenic diet.

 My Personal Story with Eating Ketogenic

-I personally found out the hard way that a deeper state of ketosis is not always better.
-A deep state of ketosis does have the ability to create too much stress and tax your adrenals, if not done properly!
+I personally found out the hard way that a ketogenic diet does not work well for everyone.
+A deep state of ketosis has the ability to create too much stress and tax your adrenals!
 In 2018 I shared my first experience of adhering to a ketogenic diet on Mindbodygreen.
 After recommending ketogenic diets and creating a ketogenic diet program for patients with Type 2 Diabetes at the Cleveland Clinic, I wanted to see how keto could help my energy levels.
 I am always trying to optimize energy since I have narcolepsy.
 In the first few months, my energy levels and mental clarity were exceptional!
 My body composition also improved without that being a focus.

-But ultimately I incorporated too many stressors into my routine at once.
-In addition to eating keto, I was also doing intermittent fasting for 16 hours every day to support my energy, drank Bulletproof® coffee in the morning, regularly did high-intensity interval training (HIIT), and was working a high-stress job.
+In addition to eating keto, I was also doing intermittent fasting for 16 hours every day with the intention of supporting my energy, drank Bulletproof® coffee in the morning, regularly did high-intensity interval training (HIIT), and was working a high-stress job.
 With so many stressors at once, it became difficult for my body to maintain a state of homeostasis, as it began to burn out.
+At the time, the concept of “dosing” stressors” was not on my radar.
+But it became clear that I incorporated too many stressors into my routine at once.

 Background on Ketogenic Diets